ucipass/auth/README.md

 # auth
-Authentication microservice based on various backend DB
+Authentication microservice based on various backend DB (currently only redis is implemented)